HowdyPardner/HowdyPardner/README.md

 ![](https://imgur.com/Am93ogl.png)
 ### Hi there 👋, My name is Marco
 I am a Software Engineer based in San Francisco, CA. I am proficient in both frontend development and backend development.
-I have extensive knowledge of HTML, CSS, JavaScript, React.js, Node.js, and MongoDB.
+I have working knowledge of HTML, CSS, JavaScript, React.js, Node.js, and MongoDB.
 I also had the opportunity to join Amazon as a Military Tech Apprentice in Web and Software Development, where I created engaging and dynamic websites for our Prime Student and Prime Underserved Populations.
 Currently I am attending a Software Engineering Bootcamp with Per Scholas where I am honing my skills on front-end technologies and, am actively seeking front-end and/or back-end opportunities.
 Please take a moment to check out my work!

 ## My Skill Set
 <table><tr><td valign="top" width="33%">